hyperbolus/blackjack/README.md

 -d --working-dir        Set the working directory to launch -l --dll                DLL file to be injected (multiple)
 ```
+## Note about 32 bit vs 64 bit
+Make sure that the executable and the DLLs you load have the same bitness!
 # License
 Blackjack is released under the MIT License